metal3-io/metal3-docs/processes/roadmap.md

 Each column in the project represents the work items for a specific release of either Baremetal Operator or Cluster API Provider Metal3.
-In addition there is a `Feature requests` that contains item that have not yet been accepted and the `Backlog` column that contains items that have been accepted but not yet planned for a specific release.
+In addition there is a `Feature requests` column that contains items that have not yet been accepted and the `Backlog` column that contains items that have been accepted but not yet planned for a specific release.

+An issue can be planned for a specific release if someone volunteers to take ownership of the feature.
+The owner will then be assigned the issue.
+An owner does not have to carry the whole design and implementation processes on her own but must instead make sure that the feature is being worked on and will be completed by the planned release date.

 ## Proposing a feature